 Flea and Tick Preventative

 Nail Trim/Ear Cleaning

 Wellness Check performed by our vet staff

 Our application process requires all pets in the home to be vaccinated and spayed or neutered unless medical documentation as to why they cannot be is provided.
 Part of the reason we are here is because of pet overpopulation and we are committed to preventing more litters.
 All members of the family should be included in the adoption process.
 Dog introductions are provided at the shelter.

 Our goal is to assist the adopter in choosing a pet that best fits their lifestyle, wants and needs.
 Adoption applications are not necessarily approved on a first come, first served basis.
 Our goal is to find the right family for the right animal, and the right animal for the right family.
 Therefore, we reserve the right to approve applications that appear to be the best fit for both the adopter and the adoptee.
-We understand that our standards may not be in agreement with others, but this has proven to be in the best interest for both our animals and adopter.

 - Spend some time interacting with the animal outside their kennel.
 Ask questions.
 Be sure this is the right animal for you.
 You will be interviewed by a UCSPCA adoption counselor.
-In some cases, an adoption may not be approved based on best interest of the human or pet.

 - All animals adopted from UCSPCA will be spayed or neutered before being allowed to go home.